Grant Funding Policy and Procedure

 Human/Animal Subject Research

-When submitting a proposal that involves human/animal subjects, the PI/PD shall submit an application to the Institutional Review Board (IRB) for approval as specified in NSU’s IRB policy.
+When submitting a proposal that involves human/animal subjects, the PI/PD shall submit an application to the Institutional Review Board (IRB) for approval as specified in NSU's IRB policy.
 PI/PD is not required to submit the IRB application during the proposal process.
 However, the PI/PD must submit the IRB application thirty (30) days prior to the start date of the awarded project or per regulations of the awarding agency.
 Grant proposals involving animal research should consult with the Institutional Animal Care and Use Committee (IACUC).
 The role of the IACUC is to ensure the ethical use and sensitive care of animals utilized in research and teaching.
-Information regarding this can be found at: Institutional Animal Care and Use Committee Website
+Information regarding this can be found on the Institutional Animal Care and Use Committee Website.

 Responsible Conduct of Research